 Find a drug take back center in your community where you can dispose of medications any time.

-Check out the RALI Indiana site for tips on safely storing medications, as well as how to use household materials like coffee grounds or cat litter to safely dispose of unused medications.
+Check out rali-in.org for tips on safely storing medications, as well as how to use household materials like coffee grounds or cat litter to safely dispose of unused medications.

 RALI Indiana also works with community organizations to provide free drug deactivation and disposal pouches.
 If you are with a nonprofit organization who may be interested in receiving these pouches to distribute, please contact email@example.com.